Coconut oil has become the latest buzzword in healthy diets these days.

 While I have added coconut oil to our diets, we still use other oils as well.
 I enjoy the flavors of various seed and nut oils in salad dressings.
 Additionally the various oils also have other health benefits.

 This is not about giving up other oils but about making smarter choices, more informed choices.

 For the next 12 weeks, I am going to get 2 tablespoons a day of coconut oil into my diet.
 I am looking forward to seeing the results.
 Hopefully my skin and hair will not suffer winter dryness, my tummy fat will start to disappear and I will feel great.
-I have a physical in February so it will be interesting to compare the numbers from last year to this.
+I have a physical in soon so it will be interesting to compare the numbers from last year to this.

 This summer I heard of using coconut oil instead of sunscreen.
 Personally, I think that’s taking it a bit too far.
 I love using coconut oil on my skin, it feels so good but instead of sunscreen?
 “They” may say that coconut is naturally SPF 30 but I think I’ll back it up with some SPF 50 just to be sure.

 Before foregoing coconut oil for sunscreen, ask your dermatologist their professional opinion!

 Skin cancer is no laughing matter and not worth a risk.

 Use all fats in moderation, including coconut oil.